Electrola: History

-On 8 May 1925 the British Gramophone Company founded Electrola GmbH in Nowawes near Berlin and received its record licence in December.
+On 8 May 1925, the British Gramophone Company founded Electrola GmbH in Nowawes near Berlin and received its record licence in December.
 In March 1931, through its parent company's merger with Lindström's parent Columbia Gramophone Company to form EMI, Electrola thus became the merged entity's German subsidiary.
 Around 300 publications per month allowed Electrola's general catalogue to grow to 11,000 titles by 1934.
 At the end of 1939 Electrola - like the other German record labels - came under National Socialist administration.
 As a result, the most typical US jazz song "In the Mood" was no longer released.
 Recorded on 1 August 1939 it was released in the United States in September.
 During the Second World War, 80 per cent of the facilities in the German subsidiaries were destroyed, making it impossible to resume production immediately after the war.
 Electrola decided - not least because of the uncertain situation in Berlin - to move completely to Cologne.

 On the site of the former Atlantic Gummi-Werke Aloys Weyers KG in Cologne-Braunsfeld, Maarweg 149, an area that could be expanded was found.
 The company was founded here in Cologne by being entered in the commercial register on 13 February 1952; the official relocation to Cologne took place on 8 September 1953.
 A modern recording studio was opened in 1956 on Maarweg in Cologne - where the records were also made - with all the associated technical rooms.
 In these studios all hits from Fred Bertelmann to Conny Froboess and Gitte Hænning, but also the last recordings with Marlene Dietrich up to the era of Herbert Grönemeyer, were produced.
 When the compact cassette came onto the market as a new sound carrier in 1965, an in-house music cassette (MC) production was also set up in 1966.
 This was the last investment by the Carl Lindström-Gesellschaft, which was merged into EMI Electrola GmbH on 30 November 1972.

-After a merger of EMI Ltd. with the British company Thorn Electrical Industries to Thorn EMI Ltd. in October 1979 but not acknowledged until 3 March 1980, the large corporation, represented in over 40 countries, was split in August 1996 into the two independently operating companies Thorn plc and EMI Group and listed on the British Stock Exchange.
-In June 1992, Thorn EMI bought the previously independent record label Virgin Records for a purchase price of US$957 million, ending intense competition for the company, which had many of the best-selling artists under contract.
+In October 1979, EMI merged with the British company Thorn Electrical Industries to form Thorn EMI Ltd. In August 1996, The corporation was split into two independently operating companies, EMI Group and Thorn plc and listed on the British Stock Exchange.
+In June 1992, Thorn EMI acquired the independent label Virgin Records, for a purchase price of US$957 million, ending intense competition for the company, which had many best-selling musical artists under contract.